Gifted Biographer or a Successful Grifter-Plagiarist?

 With Considerable Fanfare, Her LBJ Book Was Published

-The irony of that emphasized phrase is that it probably came from Richard Goodwin, who had used it since he first experienced an epiphany about “the intensity of Lyndon Johnson’s intent” in the days after Johnson became President in 1963, which he later described in his own book, Remembering America.
+[The irony of that emphasized phrase is that it probably came from Richard Goodwin, who had used precisely the same words since he first experienced an epiphany about “the intensity of Lyndon Johnson’s intent” in the days after Johnson became President in 1963, which he later described in his own book, Remembering America.
+That means he undoubtedly “coined” the phrase by 1965-66].

 The critics quickly saw through the transparent attempt to anoint Johnson with adulation even as the nation tried to recover from the damages he had wrought.
 Pulitzer Prize winning author, historian and journalist Gary Wills, in a 1976 review of Kearns’ book, noted that “Vast areas of the Johnson psyche are missing from this book—the shrewd and bluffing masculine side, obscene and voracious and game playing—because he did not think that it would ‘play’ in Cambridge.”
 In his article in the New York Review of Books, Wills concluded with this astute observation: “Johnson gave of himself selectively, always expecting more in return than anything he had surrendered.”